Rishav0907/Rishav0907/README.md

 ##                     Hi there 🤗 , I am Rishav Saha

 ## I am a full stack web developer , cross platform app developer , learning Machine Learning and have a huge interest in digital forensics and cyber security stuffs.
-I am currently pursuing my Engineering in Computer Science from UNIVERSITY OF ENGINEERING AND MANAGEMENT
+I am currently pursuing my M.Tech in Artificial Intelligence from INDIAN INSTITUTE OF SCIENCE , BANGALORE

 ### BIO